-As countries across the globe struggle to contain the novel coronavirus (COVID-19), it’s advisable to stay safe by following the recommended preventive measures by public health officials.
-And the best way to protect yourself is not to get exposed to the virus.
+As countries across the globe struggle to contain the novel coronavirus (COVID-19), it’s advisable to stay safe by following the recommended preventive measures from public health officials.
+The best way to protect yourself is not to get exposed to the virus.

-At Plumlogix.com, we understand that part of our social responsibility is to enlighten our customers and the public to stay safe and follow recommended guidelines and help tame the spread of the virus.
+At Plumlogix, we understand that part of our social responsibility is to enlighten our customers and the public to stay safe and follow recommended guidelines and help tame the spread of the virus.